 Buying a golden visa is without a doubt the fastest way to become a tax resident of St. Kitts and Nevis and obtain various benefits from this point of view.

-The following options are available for those interested St. Kitts and Nevis permanent residency by investment:
+The following options are available for those interested in 2023 St. Kitts and Nevis permanent residency by investment:

 - a donation of 150,000 USD for a single applicant (10,000 USD must be donated for the spouse and each child, and 20,000 USD are required per each additional distant relative);